 company or a single person who makes it their business to outfit heroes and/or villains.

-At least, use the Applied Phlebotinum
+Ideally, use the Applied Phlebotinum

 on screen for verisimilitude.

 See also Infinite Supplies

 Not to be confused with How Can Santa Deliver All Those Toys?

 - Somewhat spoofed in a Volvo C70 commercial tying in with the 1997 Saint film-upon repairing Simon Templar's car, someone says "Mr. Templar, we have to wonder about your lifestyle".

 - Subverted in The Big O — when Big O is badly damaged in the second season, we see Roger's butler Norman simply open a back door to Roger's lair and let in a full troop of workers who promptly set about repairing the giant robot, and who vanish back into the night when their work is done.
 Judging from comments made by several of the workers, this isn't the first time it's happened, either.

 - What's not explained is how Roger's ownership of the Big O can be kept a secret when he has that many people working on it.

 - Security clearances and background vetting.
 For example, how many people work at Area 51?
 And how often have you heard of a secret being broken there?

 - Code Geass: Lelouch Geasses people into making/storing/etc. his stuff.
 Since part of his Magical Eye is that they forget his orders, it's a fairly good deal.
 Anything he can't get with his Geass, he gets with his silver tongue.